 We initiate and support activities that provide a creative and supportive environment with which our youth and adults can reach their full potential.
 The Sovereign Nations Service Corps has been essential in supporting the 4-H activities.
 We are constantly seeking adult volunteers who are able to volunteer their time and talents in guiding our youth towards a better future.

-The 4-H club was started just this year(2015), and already member Rafe Wold was awarded the Reserve Grand Champion Steer at the Otero County Fair.
+The 4-H club was started in 2015 and already member, Rafe Wold, was awarded the Reserve Grand Champion Steer at the Otero County Fair.
 We have sponsored two fishing contests, a garden party, field trips to Cow Camp #1, several local farms, and the Otero County Fair; providing youth with the opportunity to interact with goats, cattle, pigs, chickens, ducks, rabbits, as well as a myriad of garden experiences—basically anything that can connect our youth with the natural world.

 If you are interested in knowing more about our 4H club, either as an adult volunteer, or enrolling as a member, please call us at our Youth Development offices 575-464-0648.